Being mistreated on the job can be both emotionally draining and psychologically damaging. In extreme cases, it may also be legally actionable.

 - Can I sue my employer for emotional distress?

-If you have specific questions or concerns, please consult with an experienced attorney right away.
+If you have specific questions or concerns, please contact one of our experienced lawyers right away.

 Suing Employer for Emotional Distress: The Basics